cpmech/laclib/README.md

 See the [examples](https://github.com/cpmech/laclib/tree/main/examples) directory for more examples.

+## Use laclib in your project

+After installation (explained below), you may clone https://github.com/cpmech/use-laclib to bootstrap a project using `laclib`.

 ## Docker image

 The docker image is convenient with Visual Code remote development tools (but containerized; "not really remote").